RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 2. Under Docker: Manually migrate cron jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a non-Docker installation, there is at least one cron job which checks the health of the OTOBO Daemon.
+In a non-Docker installation of OTOBO, there is at least one cron job which checks the health of the Daemon.
-Under Docker this cron job no longer exists.
-Furthermore there is no cron daemon running in any of
+Under Docker, this cron job no longer exists.
+Furthermore, there is no cron daemon running in any of the Docker containers.
-the Docker containers.
-This means that an individual solution must be found when OTRS had customer specific
+This means that you have to look for an individual solution for OTRS systems with customer-specific cron jobs
-cron jobs.
-Backing up the database is an example for such an customer specific cron job.
+(e. g. backing up the database).